What is an Information Security Management System (ISMS)?

 1. Create an ISMS policy

 Why do you want to implement an ISMS?
 What goals do you expect to achieve with it?
-How will you implement such a system organisationally?
+How will you implement such a system organizationally?
 Who assumes the role of the information security officer (ISO)?
 What resources does he/she have?
 What measures need to be taken?

 2. Identify and classify assets